Biden orders tough new vaccination rules for federal workers

-WASHINGTON — President Joe Biden on Thursday announced sweeping new pandemic requirements aimed at boosting vaccination rates for millions of federal workers and contractors as he lamented the "American tragedy" of rising-yet-preventable deaths among the unvaccinated.
+WASHINGTON — President Joe Biden has announced sweeping new pandemic requirements aimed at boosting vaccination rates for millions of federal workers and contractors as he lamented the "American tragedy" of rising-yet-preventable deaths among the unvaccinated.

 Federal workers will be required to sign forms attesting they've been vaccinated against the coronavirus or else comply with new rules on mandatory masking, weekly testing, distancing and more.
 The strict new guidelines are aimed at increasing sluggish vaccination rates among the huge number of Americans who draw federal paychecks — and to set an example for private employers around the country.

-However, pushback is certain to Biden's action.
+However, pushback to Biden's action is certain.
 It puts him squarely in the center of a fierce political debate surrounding the government's ability to compel Americans to follow public health guidelines.

 The federal government directly employs about 4 million people, but Biden's action could affect many more when federal contractors are factored in.
 New York University professor of public service Paul Light estimates there are nearly 7 million more employees who could potentially be included, combining those who work for companies that contract with the government and those working under federal grants.